-Carleton College encourages individuals who have experienced any form of sexual misconduct to make a prompt report to the College [links to the reporting processes].
+Carleton College encourages individuals who have experienced any form of sexual misconduct to make a prompt report to the College.
 Carleton College also encourages individuals who have experienced sexual assault to pursue criminal charges.
 The College will provide information about available options, including information about filing an internal complaint or pursuing criminal charges.
 A criminal charge and an internal complaint can be pursued at the same time.
-Detailed information about complaint and investigation procedures to implement this Policy can be found at Web link.
+Detailed information about complaint and investigation procedures to implement this Policy can be found here.

 The College will provide support to all individuals in the Carleton Community involved in reports of sexual misconduct, including the internal College complaint process and/or the criminal charge process.
 The College also recognizes that pursuing a complaint procedure or criminal charges may not be steps that every person who makes a report wants to take; the College recognizes an individual’s right to decline to pursue formal action.

 Carleton College has also adopted a Statement on Consensual Relations that applies to faculty and staff.
 Students, faculty members, and staff members should understand that apparently consensual sexual relationships, particularly those between individuals of unequal status, may also violate this Policy.
 Anyone who engages in a sexual relationship with a person over whom they have any degree of power or authority must understand that the validity of the consent involved can and may be questioned.
 The College particularly recognizes the abuse potentially inherent in sexual relationships between faculty members and students and between staff supervisors and their student employees.
 (See Statement on Consensual Relations, Carleton College Faculty Handbook and Staff Handbook.)